yrelof/quake2-rerelease-dll-FasterQuake2/README.md

 - When you click on the weapon hotkey of the already selected weapon, it doesn't cycle to another weapon, because it's unnecessary and annoying in this mod.
 Variable: fq_weapon_chains, 0 or 1, default value is 0

+- Doors open faster and at longer range, to avoid blocking when you move at high speed
+Variables:
+  - fq_door_trigger_expand, default value is 300, it was 60 without the mod
+  - fq_door_trigger_expand_in_height, 0 or 1, default value is 0, so you also open doors from above and under
+  - fq_door_opening_speed, default value is 500, it was 100 without the mod

 - The following changes are done because I prefer to quickly kill many dumb monsters.

 - Monsters will not duck projectiles, like in original Quake 2.
 Imported from the Unmaster mod.